 Regarding the Growing Challenges for Social Media Platforms

 2017 was a tough year for social media platforms.
-After years of positive press, consumer goodwill and a generally “hands off” attitude from regulators, last year saw a growing backlash against social media platforms due to a number of reasons: the continued rise of trolling creating an ever-more toxic online environment; criticism of social media’s role in the dissemination of fake news; the growing concern over social media “filter bubbles” and “echo chambers”; the increasingly sophisticated tracking of online behavior; and worries about the potential societal impact of social media’s algorithm-driven effectiveness in attracting and keeping a grip on our attention.
-Expect to see in 2018 further efforts by social media companies to get out ahead of most if not all of these issues, in the hopes of discouraging or at least delaying greater governmental regulation.
+After years of positive press, immense consumer goodwill and a generally “hands off” attitude from regulators, last year saw a growing backlash against social media due to a number of reasons: the continued rise of trolling creating an ever-more toxic online environment; criticism of social media’s role in the dissemination of fake news; the growing concern over social media “filter bubbles” and “echo chambers”; and worries about the potential societal impact of social media’s algorithm-driven effectiveness in attracting and keeping a grip on our attention.
+Expect to see in 2018 further efforts by social media companies to get out ahead of most if not all of these issues, in the hopes of winning over critics and discouraging greater governmental regulation.

 Regarding the DMCA Safe Harbor for Hosting of User-Generated Content